supasuge/GrizzCTF2024-Official/Web/Oopsies!/solution/README.md

     Look at the web pages source code, the HTML and CSS.
 (CTRL + U) to view source.
 ___
 **Step 4**: Attempting to Bypass Authentication
-    Within the source code, hidden_in_plain_sight can be found in the comments of the HTML.
+    Within the source code, `hidden_in_plain_sight` can be found in the comments of the `index.html` page.
 This is the password to login and get the flag.
 ___
 **Step 5**: Exploiting the Vulnerability